Header photo: Bee on purple flower © Vizyweb voor Pixabay

 The Netherlands will participate in the Biodiversity Conference and will also commit to the new targets that will be set.
-As a member of the European Union, the Netherlands already recently committed itself to protect 30% of its lands, rivers, lakes, and wetlands by 2030 by 2030.
+As a member of the European Union, the Netherlands already recently committed itself to protect 30% of its lands, rivers, lakes, and wetlands by 2030.
 To achieve these international targets, we need a set of measurable national targets for biodiversity.

 In 2021, IUCN NL published a Dutch action agenda for biodiversity.
 It contains over 150 commitments by organizations from various parts of society.

 Targets for nature restoration

 Dutch policies and actions for nature conservation lack coherence at a national level: in our highly decentralized governance system, different authorities and organizations apply diverse approaches and strategies.
 The coherence and sum of these approaches and strategies are not always clear enough, which leaves uncertainty as to the extent to which these policies and actions will actually lead to the conservation and restoration of biodiversity.